Our History

 The Master appointed Solomon Bear, Treasurer; Bradley Hall, Secretary; Thomas H. Hanson, Senior Deacon; Hiram C. Buster, Junior Deacon; and Justin P. Bustin, Tiler.
 The By-Laws of the Lodge were then read and approved.
 Brother Reynolds on behalf of California Lodge No. 1, presented Marin Lodge with a Holy Bible.

-By 1871 the population of San Rafael had grown to 876; a Hook and Ladder Company had bee organized; gas service had begun; a $60,000.00 bond issue for the construction of a new Court House was approved and Marin Lodge moved in its new hall in the Shaver building which was located on the west side of B Street between Third and Fourth Streets.
+By 1871 the population of San Rafael had grown to 876, a Hook and Ladder Company had been organized; gas (lighting) service had begun; a $60,000.00 bond issue for the construction of a new Court House was approved and Marin Lodge moved in its new hall in the Shaver building which was located on the west side of B Street between Third and Fourth Streets.
 The move was made on August 30th.

 The building was a two story, wooden framed, with an auditorium on the lower floor and the Lodge room above.
 The entrance to the lodge and the upper floor was at the east end of the building on Fourth Street while the entrance to the auditorium was on Lootens Place.
 However, there was a passageway from the lodge entrance to the auditorium which was used by members when banquets were held.
 For many year, Company D of the California National Guard used the auditorium as its armory.
 This use was discontinued in 1906.
 The lodge room was heated by gas stoves and in earlier days gas was also used for lighting purposes.